Course overview

 How you are assessed

-Summative assessment is a two-hour unseen written exam.
-You are provided with a selection of rhythm strips and 12-lead ECGs to interpret, analyse, evaluate and discuss.
+Summative assessment is a two-hour online exam.
+You are provided with a selection of rhythm strips and 12-lead ECGs to interpret and analyse, with scenarios for 12 lead ECGs to discuss patient management.

 Entry requirements